 Walsworth understands the value of maintaining a diverse workplace and appreciates the varied experiences and perspectives that such diversity lends to a healthy work environment.
 We continually strive toward maintaining a balanced group of talent that accurately reflects the clients which we serve.

 We are pleased that our commitment to diversity consistently earns high ratings from our own employees, but it is our statistics—all above national averages—that demonstrates our dedication to the retention and advancement of women and minority attorneys.

-For the fourth consecutive year, Walsworth earned top rankings in Law360’s Glass Ceiling Report on both the “The Ceiling Smashers” list, a ranking of the best law firms for female partners, and the “The Best Firms for Female Attorneys” list.
+For the fifth consecutive year, Walsworth earned top rankings in Law360’s Glass Ceiling Report on both the “The Ceiling Smashers” list, a ranking of the best law firms for female partners, and the “The Best Firms for Female Attorneys” list.
 In 2020, Walsworth was rated #3 for best firms for female equity partners and in the top 20 for minority equity partners for firms of 100 or fewer attorneys.

 Women’s Business Enterprise Certification

 Walsworth is certified as a Women’s Business Enterprise (WBE) by the Women’s Business Enterprise National Council (WBENC) and by the California Public Utilities Commission.
 We are proud to have the largest California attorney presence of certified WBE law firms in the United States.